God in Islam: Jahmism

-The Jahmites were an early Islamic denomination who insisted on the absolute incomparablity of God and favored Natural theology.
+The Jahmites were an early Islamic denomination who insisted on the absolute incomparability of God and favored Natural theology.
 The founder Jahm bin Safwan was a major opponent of the Murjite and anthropomoprhist theologian Muqatil ibn Sulayman.

 For the Jahmites, God is wholly other and imcomparable, removed from every conceptualization or description by humans.
 Jahmi derives his doctrine from his epistemology: since all conceptualization are derived from the created world, there is no way to envision God.
 The lack of attributes to God brought him the accusation of denial of God.
 However, because everything what happens in this world – including what is done by living beings – are God's actions, Jahmite's concept of God is pervading everything.
 Still, God is not mixed with creation and the object of worship remains transcendent.
 Jahms did not deny that the attributes of God are real or a thing, but argues that God is not a thing.
 Furthermore, Jahm's epistemology is empiricistic not rationalistic.
 The created world is, for the Jahmites, ultimately unreal, as only God can be considered real.
 This also sets them apart from the Mu'tazilites.

 Due to God's absoluteness, Jahmites adhere to predestination and reject the view that a person has free will and insist that actions are determined by God.
 The Jahmiyya believed this because they thought that human free will would entail a limitation on God's power, and so must be rejected.
 Since there is no essence and no self-existence in Jahmite's thought, except for God, the Jahmites also denied the eternity of paradise and hell.